-Clarence Padilla is a Professor of Music (clarinet) at Drake University in Des Moines, Iowa, where he also serves as the Music Department Chair.
-Professor Padilla has concertized, conducted and presented master classes across the United States in Iowa, Minnesota, Missouri, Nebraska, California, Tennessee, Illinois, Wisconsin, Nevada, Michigan, Ohio, Kansas and the District of Columbia.
-International presentations have been given in France, China, Mexico, Germany and Austria.
+Clarence Padilla is a Professor of Music (clarinet) at Drake University in Des Moines, Iowa.
+Professor Padilla has concertized, conducted and presented master classes across the United States in Iowa, Minnesota, Missouri, Nebraska, California, Tennessee, Illinois, Wisconsin, Nevada, Michigan, Ohio, Kansas, Arizona and the District of Columbia.
+International performances and teaching presentations have been given in Ecuador (2017), Brazil (2014), France (2011/2017), China (2009/2013/2016), Mexico (2005/2007), and Germany and Austria (1993).

-Professor Padilla was a featured soloist with the Drake University Wind Symphony at the 2012 (Central Michigan University) and 2008 (University of Nebraska, Omaha) North Central Division Conference of the College Band Director’s National Association.
-In 2005, Padilla was invited to perform at The International Congress of Clarinet and Saxophone in Acapulco, Mexico.
-Subsequently, he was invited to give a solo recital and present master classes at the National Conservatory of Mexico in 2006, and at the National University of Mexico in 2007.
+Professor Padilla was a featured soloist with the Drake University Wind Symphony at the 2008 and 2012 North Central Division Conference of the College Band Director’s National Association.
+Padilla has performed at The International Congress of Clarinet and Saxophone in Acapulco, Mexico, the National Conservatory of Mexico, and at the National University of Mexico.
 Mr. Padilla is also an active chamber musician as the clarinetist with The Drake Trio and The Polaris Wind Quintet.